-Interested in what software the Library has to offer on our computers?
-Check out our up-to-date map and list of the program-specific software available on the computers in the NWTC Library here.
-Or you can grab one of our “Master Software Lists” in the green folder that is located next to the printer room in the Library.
-Pay attention to the specific workstations that has the software you are looking for.
+To see what program-specific software the Library has to offer on our computers, check out our up-to-date map and list.
+You can also grab one of our “Master Software Lists” in the green folder that is located on the sign next to the printer room in the Library.
+Pay attention to the specific workstations that have the software you are looking for.
 It may only be at certain locations!

 The Library has great resources available to you that will help get your cover letter/resume ready to land your dream job, so stop in today!